juliopedreira/coding-agent-codex-clone/README.md

 3) Install project deps (still uses Poetry, but now inside your venv):
    - `poetry install`
 4) Run commands as usual:
-   - `poetry run codex --help` or any of the commands above.
+   - `poetry run codax --help` or any of the commands above.

 ## Dev Commands
 - Lint: `poetry run ruff check`